Sahak-Sargsyan/task-management-app/README.md

 ## Overview
 The Task Management App is an ASP.NET-based application designed to facilitate efficient task management.
 It is accessible through a web browser and requires no local installation.
+You can access the live application here: [Task Management App](https://taskma.azurewebsites.net/).

 ## Features
 - **User Authentication:** Ensures that user data and tasks are kept private and secure.